stagerightlabs/laravel-jwt-server/readme.md

 # JWT with Laravel and Vue.js

-This repo is a "proof of concept" for using [JWT]() to secure commincations between a Vue.js SPA and a Laravel PHP api.
+This repo is a "proof of concept" for using [Json Web Tokens](https://jwt.io/) to secure commincations between a Vue.js SPA and a Laravel PHP api.
 We are extending the native Laravel Auth tools to support JWT via the "[tymon/jwt-auth](https://packagist.org/packages/tymon/jwt-auth)" package.

 ## Installation